 Do NOT mark bullet or cases – mark the package.

-Firearms
+Firearms Examination:

 Record position of hammer, position of casings or live ammunition in firearm, and position of cylinder.

-Include the magazine with the firearm. (some firearms have a safety function that does not allow for firing without a magazine)
+Always submit the magazine with the firearm, if one was recovered. (some firearms have a safety function that does not allow for firing without a magazine)

+If ammunition is recovered with the firearm, please submit unfired ammunition to laboratory for use to test firing the firearm and complete comparisons.

+Fired Ammunition component examination and comparison (with or without a recovered Firearm)

+Examination of fired ammunition components can be completed regardless of if a firearm is recovered.
+Comparative analysis is completed when a firearm is recovered.

+Fired evidence cartridge case(s) and/or shotshells recovered:

+Single recovered cartridge case can be submitted for entry into NIBIN.

+Multiple cartridge cases- submission for comparative examination (with or without a recovered firearm) and NIBIN entry.

+Fired bullet(s) and/or fragments:

+Single bullet can be examined and a GRC list may be generated for assisting with investigative leads on Firearms manufacturers.

+Multiple bullets and fragments- inter comparisons between the submitted bullets and to lab created test fires from the firearm, if recovered.

 NIBIN:

-National Integrated Ballistic Information Network
+National Integrated Ballistic Information Network, national database managed by the A.T.F.

-Digitally record images of fired cartridge cases and bullets
+Digitally recorded images of fired cartridge cases.

-Search regional database for possible matches.
+Search regional database for possible matches, if nationwide search is needed please notify the firearms unit.

-Matches must be confirmed by examiner
+If a NIBIN lead is received: firearm and related evidence must be submitted to the ISPFS Coeur d’Alene Lab to be confirmed by a Firearms examiner

-ISPFS does not offer this in the lab but can help you contact the ATF to get these submitted.
-Contact the CDA lab for information about the ATF program.
+ISPFS is now able to enter cartridge cases into NIBIN.

 Types of cases to submit:

-Test fires from guns used in the commission of a crime
+Agency created test fires (exemplars) from firearms seized, which will not be submitted for firearms analysis.

-Bullets and/or cartridge cases retrieved from crime scenes
+Fired cartridge cases retrieved/collected from crime scenes, when no firearm is recovered.

-Test fires from firearms in which the serial numbers have been obliterated
+Exemplar test fires from firearms in which the serial numbers have been obliterated, this should only be completed by the agency if there is no request for serial number restoration

-Contact the CDA laboratory for information.
+If there are any questions, please contact the Firearms section located in the CDA laboratory.

 Gunshot Residue (GSR):

 ISP does not provide this service.
 It only indicates the presence or absence of GSR.
 Presence of GSR does not distinguish between shooter and mere proximity to shooter.
 We do recommend if you collect samples, collect for SEM (Scanning electron microscope).
+This testing can be completed by multiple private laboratories, contact ISPFS Firearms section for the current list of private laboratories.

 Use GSR kit available from various sources